datacommonsorg/data/scripts/oecd/regional_demography/README.md

 ### StatisticalVariable MCF files

 In each subdirectory, the StatisticalVariable MCF files are saved as `OECD_{subdirectory name}_stat_vars.mcf`.

+IMPORTANT: These StatisticalVariable MCFs are only preliminary StatVar MCFs for the import procedure--they use WDI indicators to distinguish DCIDs;
+please contact support@datacommons.org to ask them to add the StatVars to the human readable StatVar file `manual_wdi_stat_vars.mcf`.

 ### StatVarObservation Template MCF files